Laurents Hallager

-Laurents Hallager (12 November 1777 – 2 February 1825) was a Norwegian physician and lexicographer.
+Laurents Hallager (12 November 1777 – 2 February 1825) was a Norwegian medical doctor and lexicographer.

 Life

 Hallager had a Danish background but he grew up in Bergen.

 He studied in Copenhagen and received his medical degree in 1804.
 As a student, he compiled a glossary of approximately 6,000 Norwegian words and expressions, titled Norsk Ordsamling (Norwegian Vocabulary).
 Today, this is considered the first Norwegian dialect dictionary.

 Hallager later worked as a doctor in Bergen.